Parent page: Altium Concord Pro

 Performing Component Synchronization

 Refresh the browser (F5) to check when the synchronization process is complete.
-To see further details on the completed process, or to confirm its success or otherwise, select the Synchronization status tab and choose the Closed listing option – if a process is still running it will show in the Active listing.
+To see further details on the completed process, or to confirm its success or otherwise, select the Synchronisation status tab and choose the Closed listing option – if a process is still running it will show in the Active listing.
 Details of the selected synchronization event are shown in the lower pane, which also includes a link to a system-generated notification log file (PLM <Date Time>.log) for the event.
-Click this link to download the detailed log file to the browser's default download folder.
+Click this link to download the log file to the browser's default download folder.

-Example result of a successful bi-directional synchronization of 6 components.
+Example result of a successful component synchronization.